Hey there, people!

 Reverse engineering filters

-An important feature introduced by the 0.9.3-alpha1 and that I'm pretty sure it will help lots of people is the objects filtering in the reverse engineering dialog.
-Now the user is able to provide filtering patterns which force pgModeler to list only those items matching the defined criteria.
+An important feature introduced by the 0.9.3-alpha1 and that I'm pretty sure will help lots of people is the objects filtering in the reverse engineering dialog.
+Now the user is able to provide filtering patterns that force pgModeler to list only those items matching the defined criteria.
 This is really useful when you need to import just a small set in a huge database.

 In the filter widget on the image above we have the